zammad/zammad-admin-documentation/system/integrations/cti/generic.rst

 Please provide the following requirements:

-   * a telephone system that supports webhooks (outbound) (best option are those that allow customizing the calls)
+   * A telephone system that supports webhooks (outbound) (best option are those that allow customizing the calls).
-   * a unique Call-ID during the call session
+   * A unique Call-ID during the call session.
-   * call event data (from and to numbers, direction)
+   * Call event data (from and to numbers, direction).
-   * your Zammad instance must be reachable for your telephony system
+   * Your Zammad instance must be reachable for your telephony system.

 If you want to learn more on what kind of requests are supported by Zammad and what it expects, please consult our `CTI-API documentation`_.